Apodini/ELBRUS/README.md

 # ELBRUS

-ELBRUS is a framework for data observation and the automatic data synchronization with a RESTful service.
+ELBRUS is a framework for data observation and automatic data synchronization with a RESTful service.
-ELBRUS offers the options of filtering and sorting data on the client or on the server-side.
+ELBRUS offers the options of filtering and sorting data on the client or the server-side.
 Furthermore, you have the possibility of caching.

 ## Features